Life after Boko Haram: Bako and Kulu's story

-Kulu was brought to a sensitisation workshop in the IDP camp and was identified as a candidate for family workshops by International Alert programme facilitators.
+Kulu was brought to a sensitisation workshop in the IDP camp and was identified as a candidate for family workshops by International Alert Nigeria programme facilitators.
 Bako was also invited to participate in this workshop with his daughter and her baby.
 As a result of the workshop, Bako tells us:

 The family peer to peer helped me realise how wrong I was.
 What I failed to understand is that, everything that happened was against her own will and it was those influential leaders, trained by International Alert, who made me understand that.
-I have now accepted my first daughter, and hopefully when my other daughter returns I won’t repeat same mistake of rejection.
+I have now accepted my first daughter, and hopefully when my other daughter returns I won’t repeat the same mistake of rejection.

 Kulu now lives with her father – and tell us: